Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild: Introduction

 Since merging is limited to the same model structures and initial weights, another alternative is Mixture-of-Experts (MoE)~\cite{goddard2024arcee}.
 MoE is a conditional computation architecture that activates only a subset of model parameters for each specific input example~\cite{shazeer2017outrageously}.
 MoE LLMs have already demonstrated performance and computational efficiency advantages over their dense counterparts~\cite{switch,jiang2024mixtral,gshard,Zoph2022DesigningES}.
 In particular, we use a broader term ``mixture'' to denote the aggregation of existing expert LLMs according to the MoE paradigm, which has been successfully implemented in some recent practices~\cite{sukhbaatar2024branchtrainmix,wan2024knowledge,wang2023fusing}.
 However, these implementations neglect the inherent flexibility of MoE to integrate different expert models, especially those groups that do not work with merging.
 Also, the difference and possible synergy between merging and mixing have not been thoroughly investigated.
 Based on the above challenges, our primary research question is formulated as:

-\textit{(Q) Is it feasible to establish a benchmark for selecting and aggregating Large Language Models (LLMs) from an extensive and varied model zoo based on current state-of-the-art model merging and mixture, thereby enhancing the model's overall competence?}
+\textit{(Q) Is it feasible to establish a benchmark for selecting and aggregating Large Language Models (LLMs) from an extensive and varied model zoo based on current state-of-the-art model merging and mixture, thereby enhancing the overall competence of the final model?}

 To address (Q), we present \texttt{Model-GLUE}, a comprehensive benchmark and set of guidelines for LLM scaling. \texttt{Model-GLUE} is the first work for LLM scaling encompassing a wide range of model group sizes and variability, with a principal emphasis on the merging and mixture methodologies, and also discussion of model stacking.
 We first delve into merging scheduling, analyzing strategies for identifying potentially detrimental model candidates and various merging techniques.
 We then explore a variety of model mixtures as an alternative to merging, covering different mixture granularity, routers architecture, routing input inputs, \textit{etc.} Building upon the insights from model merging and mixture, \texttt{Model-GLUE} introduces an efficient and robust LLM scaling recipe for a diverse set of models.
 It starts with model clustering and progressive merging, and then the mixture of all clusters, thereby integrating similar knowledge from the model zoo while highlighting the respective strengths of each cluster.
 Our contributions are outlined as follows: